Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 3.c. **Social inequality impacts people and places in different ways.**
 - Case studies of two contrasting places to illustrate:
 	- the types of evidence of social inequality that can be found there such as housing, environmental quality, crime rates, digital divide
-	- the range of factors that influence people’s social inequality such as income, gender, age, health, personal mobility, ethnicity and education
+	- the range of factors that influence people’'s social inequality such as income, gender, age, health, personal mobility, ethnicity and education
-	- how social inequality impacts upon people’s daily lives in different ways.
+	- how social inequality impacts upon people’'s daily lives in different ways.
 ---